 9.2.
-All the Festival team and volunteers are insured against accidents while at the Theatres where the Festivals are held.
+All the Festivals team and volunteers are insured against accidents while at the Theatres where the Festivals are held.

 Article Ten | Acceptance

-Festival Regulations approved by the Directors Board of the Associação Cultural Janela Indiscreta on the 9th November 2017.
+Festivals Regulations approved by the Directors Board of the Associação Cultural Janela Indiscreta on December 3rd 2019.